 The e-commerce market is saturated with many businesses selling products across different industries.
 Companies are constantly looking for ways to stand out from the pack.
 One of the main challenges that e-commerce companies face is getting their products to customers quickly and at a reasonable price.
+For example, most companies who can afford it offer something like the Kohls MVC free shipping code that is available, helping them to stand out compared to their competitors.
 According to Econsultancy, 50% of shoppers abandoned their carts due to unsatisfactory delivery options.

 1. Drop shipping and Direct shipping

 Depending on the stage of your business and/ or your business model you may request to have your products shipped directly to customers, vendors, or both.
 When vetting out a fulfillment partner, make sure that they have the capacity and structure in place to ship your products wherever they need to go.
 Having your products drop shipped means that your products will be shipped in bulk to your warehouse or to a vendor.
 Direct shipping means shipping directly to individual customers.
 If you own a shipping company you should check out Conexwest containers..

 2. Kitting and Assembly

 Kitting and assembly are terms used to describe combining multiple products and shipping them instead of picking, packing, and shipping products individually.
 Kitting is especially useful for companies who sell products in bundles.
 This service gives you the option to have your products pre-assembled while saving time and cutting costs on labor.
 Kitting your products can also result in postal savings.

 3. Shopping Cart Integration for Order Fulfillment